 Areni-1 Chalcolithic0.002190.0005414.055.03e-5

-This indicates that Areni-1 Chalcolithic shares significantly more alleles with Progress-2 than Mentesh Tepe Neolithic does.
+This indicates that Areni-1 Chalcolithic shares significantly more alleles with Progress-2 than Mentesh Tepe Neolithic (6000-4000 BCE) does.
 So, it does not behave as a simple continuation of the Southern Caucasus Neolithic baseline, but instead shows excess affinity to Eneolithic steppe-related ancestry from north of the Caucasus.

 With Arslantepe Late Chalcolithic in the target position